svthalia/concrexit/website/registrations/README.rst

     - Payment model is created (processed: False)
         - Amount is calculated based on the selected length ('study' or 'year')
             - Values are located in thaliawebsite.settings
-        - Email is sent as acceptance confirmation containg instructions for :ref:`Payment processing`
+        - Email is sent as acceptance confirmation containg instructions for `Payment processing`_
 2. Admin rejects registration
     - Email is sent as rejection message